hiveot/hub/docs/README-TD.md

 HiveOT protocol bindings will have a property defined for each internal state of a Thing that can be affected by an action.

 For example, a media player has a property of @type 'ht:prop:media:muted'.
 This can be used directly as a property name.
 When the device internal muted state changes to true, a property update is send to observers with the new state value.
-However, the action to mute the player could use a different ID: "ht:action:media:mute", since the action is only a request and does not represent the state of the device.
+However, the action to mute the player could use a different ID: "hiveot:action:media:mute", since the action is only a request and does not represent the state of the device.

 ### How to distinguish between important properties and auxiliary properties?